 The absorption coefficients used by the code are computed using a database of look-up tables.
 The look up tables are compressed, using a Singular Value Decomposition (SVD) technique, to produce our kCompressed database.
-The point spacing of the current database is $0.0025 \text{ cm}^{-1}$ , which is an average over five points spaced at $0.0005 \text{ cm}^{-1}$ .
+The point spacing of the current database is 0.0025 cm^{-1} , which is an average over five points spaced at 0.0005 cm^{-1} .
 To compute the absorption coefficients for an arbitrary profile, the look-up tables are (cubic) spline interpolated in temperature, and scaled in gas absorber amount.
 These splines allow us to easily compute the analytic temperature derivatives, from which we can compute temperature Jacobians. kCARTA also dumpus out an adiditional file which has radiances computed assuming the surface temperature and gas column amounts have increased by 1K and a factor of 0.1 respectively (this second file can be read in using readkcBasic.m).

-Taking into account the view angle correction, if $\tau_i$ is the optical depth due to gas G at layer i, given by $\tau_i = q_i K_i / \mu i$ where the symbols respectively stand for optical depth (dimensionless), gas amount (kmoles/cm2), gas absorption (cm2/kmol) and cos(viewangle), then the finite difference colum gas jacobian is given by the difference between the new and unperturbed radiances $\delta r = r{new} - r - 0$ when the gas amounts in layers 1 to N are perturbed by a fraction $\delta$ .
+SRCv1.XX/Revisions.txt is the more up-to-date manuscript regarding important changes and cos(viewangle), then the finite difference colum gas jacobian is given by the difference between the new and unperturbed radiances $\delta r = r{new} - r_0$ when the gas amounts in layers 1 to N are perturbed by a fraction δ .
 The (finite differences) column jacobians can be obtained from the (gas) layer analytic jacobians using